Understanding your options

 If you are a former or non-practising BCCNM registrant, you must submit a reinstatement application to return to practice.
 BCCNM recommends submitting applications for registration a minimum of 4-6 weeks in advance of your anticipated registration date.
 If you believe your application may be considered complex, you may wish to submit your application earlier.

-Important: Continuing competency requirements are changing
+Important: Continuing competency requirements have changed

 Due to the COVID-19 pandemic, certification requirements were temporarily changed to completion every three years for registration renewal in 2021 and 2022.
 Effective April 1, 2023, the continuing competencies requirement will return to the schedule listed in the